 The move comes at an important time for Lin, whose emergence this season could lead to increased endorsements.
 The 23-year-old, the first Chinese- or Taiwanese-American to play in the NBA, is a restricted free agent.

 Lin, who went undrafted, was cut by his first two NBA teams before signing with the Knicks on Dec.
 27. He invigorated the team after joining the starting lineup on Feb.
 6, fueling sales of merchandise and tickets, driving television ratings and helping the team’s parent company,Madison Square Garden Co.
-(MSG), to end a seven-week stalemate with Time Warner Cable Inc. (TWC) that kept the provider’s 2.8 million subscribers in the New York area from seeing the Knicks.
+(MSG:US), to end a seven-week stalemate with Time Warner Cable Inc. (TWC:US) that kept the provider’s 2.8 million subscribers in the New York area from seeing the Knicks.

 Ticket prices to games at Madison Square Garden tripled as fans got caught up in “Linsanity,” a phrase coined to encompass the excitement surrounding the player.
 Lin has filed a trademark application for the term with the U.S. Patent and Trademark Office.